OscarArroyoVega/RUST-train-serve-boilerplate/README.md

 ### Usage
 The data processing service will download the Boston Housing Price dataset, process it, train an XGBoost model, and upload the model to an AWS S3 bucket.
-The prediction API server will download the trained model from the S3 bucket and serve predictions based on the client payload.
+The prediction API server once deployed will download the trained model from the S3 bucket and serve predictions based on the client payload.
+A streamlit basic frontend has been built to complete the system.

+### Deployment in AWS
+For deploying the service to an EC2 instance is recommended to compress the local docker image into a .tar file instead of cloning the repository and building it again inside the instance.
+This is to avoid cloning again the XGBoost package (slow approach).
+Access to the API service is configured to be just accessible from the frontend application.
+The API service restarts automatically.
+The frontend runs with nohup (will survive disconnect)